You want smart political talk without the meltdowns?

 All right.

-Let's talk about their very specific concerns and the things that you just heard from from Congressman Mark Meadows.
+Let's talk about their very specific concerns and the things that you just heard from Congressman Mark Meadows.

-I understand that both the President Mark Meadows had a deal last night, and certain aspects of that deal were not doable because of the reconciliation issues that the Senate faces.
+I understand that both the President and Mark Meadows had a deal last night, and certain aspects of that deal were not doable because of the reconciliation issues that the Senate faces.

-So it was a little bit back to the drawing board that there was a meeting today that the President got a lot of applause.
+So it was a little bit back to the drawing board that there was a meeting today, that the President got a lot of applause.

-You know, one of the things I know they're talking about is the Title I mandates and and dropping all of those things.
+You know, one of the things I know they're talking about is the Title I mandates and dropping all of those things.

-Where do you think you need to go and what what areas need to be worked on to make this happen?
+Where do you think you need to go and what areas need to be worked on to make this happen?

-And and so that's uh that's one area.
+And so that's one area.

 Let me ask you specifically.